titusjan/argos/README.md

 have a certain value.
 This may assist you in choosing the best color range.
 The histogram can be hidden by unchecking the `color scale/show histogram` setting.

 Argos comes with a large collection of color maps.
 The current color map can be changed with the `color scale/color map` setting.
 The drop-down box contains a small selection of user-favorite color maps.
-The elipsis button (`…`) next to will bring forward a dialog window which contains a table with all the available color maps.
+The ellipsis button (`…`) next to will bring forward a dialog window which contains a table with all the available color maps.
 You can add color maps to the favorites by checking the check box in the left most column of the table (labeled ★).
 See the [CmLib documentation](https://github.com/titusjan/cmlib#cmlib) for more details.